The Donora Death Fog of 1948

 Donora Death Fog survivor

 Donora is a small U.S. town, about 27 miles south of Pittsburgh.
 It sits on a tight, horseshoe bend in the Monongahela River, in a deep mountain valley surrounded by steep Appalachian hillsides.
 It was also the home of the US Steel Zinc Works AND American Steel & Wire Mill.
 A combined 30 smoke stacks lining the riverfront like a steampunk forest.
-The 2 factories employed most of the men in town and laborers.
-Everyone else in one way or another supported, or profited off, the 2 large mills.
+The two factories employed most of the men in town as laborers.
+Everyone else, in one way or another supported, or profited off, the two large mills.

 Folks in Pennsylvania and Ohio steel towns were used to smog.
-This was 3 years after World War II and the GIs were home and back to work in the mills and factories.
+This was three years after World War II.
+The GI’s were home and back to work in the mills and factories.
 But memories of the Great Depression still lingered, and smog, for better or worse, meant prosperity and jobs.
 Smog meant men were working, bills were being paid, and families were fed.
-Sure it was a daily nuisance.
+Sure, it was a daily nuisance.
 It stunted the growth of trees in the valley, mothers washed their curtains as frequently as towels, and it caused hacking coughs amongst the workers.
-But, that was the price you paid for a part of the American Dream, right?
+But, that was the price you paid for a part of living the new American Dream, right?

-What the town didn’t know was that a layer of cold autumn air had trapped the 2 mills’ toxic soup of carbon monoxide, sulfur dioxide and zinc/lead dust in their mountain valley.
+What the town didn’t know was that a layer of cold autumn air had trapped the two mills’ toxic soup of carbon monoxide, sulfur dioxide and zinc/lead dust on the floor of their mountain valley.
 It was a rare Atmospheric Inversion that stopped the air from circulating out of the town.
 The dangerous combination of toxic smoke and weather would yield deadly effects.
-The thickening, poisonous air began causing uncontrollable hacking coughs and asthma-like symptoms.
+The thickening, poisonous air began causing uncontrollable hacking coughs and asthma-like symptoms in the townspeople.

-Donora’s 8 family doctors rushed from house to house and case to case.
+Donora’s eight family doctors rushed from house to house and case to case.
 They ordered those having trouble breathing to abandon the town and head in any direction.
 This became harder and harder as driving visibility was reduced to just a few feet, even with headlights on.
-Firefighters carried O2 tanks through the dark streets to help children and elderly citizens get from place to place.
-The police was deluged with desperate phone calls for oxygen masks.
+Firefighters carried oxygen tanks through the dark streets to help children and elderly citizens get from place to place.
+The police were deluged with desperate phone calls for oxygen and masks.

 “The smog was so bad I couldn’t see my own two feet!”